xhawk18/key_mutex/readme.md

 ## Create a named mutex
-For named mutex, you can specifiy a string name as parameters, which is useful in cluster mode if the mutex is created after cluster forked.
+For named mutex, you can specifiy a string name as parameters, which is useful if the mutex is created after cluster forked.
 ```javascript
 var mutex = key_mutex.mutex([name]);
 ```